Float Therapy San Antonio

 A float tank, also known as a sensory deprivation or isolation cabin, is filled with a super concentration of Epsom salt, allowing you to float easily and effortlessly on the water’s surface.
 Float therapy San Antonio frees you from the effects of gravity, your body is weightless – joints and muscles can truly relax, all tension melts away.
 No longer needing to process sensory input, your brain and nervous system begin to fall into a deep, meditative state.

-Krysus is the first human performance and recovery center in San Antonio featuring our unique ultra-hygienic cabin.
-Before and after each session, 100% of the water is filtered and disinfected automatically, and the emptied cabin is disinfected by hand.
+Krysus is the first human performance and recovery center in San Antonio featuring our unique ultra-hygienic cabin in a float spa setting.
+Before and after each floating session, 100% of the water is filtered and disinfected automatically, and the emptied cabin is disinfected by hand.

 - Relieves pain.